DMO-droid/Yahoo-Finance-Global-Markets-2026/EDA/EDA_REPORT.md

 | `flag_leveraged_or_extreme` | Binary (0/1) | Leveraged product or return exceeding ±100% |
 | `flag_extreme_margins` | Binary (0/1) | Profit margin < -50% or ROE > 200% |

-These flags serve as first-class filter inputs for all downstream screener and scoring modules.
+These flags serve as first-class filter inputs for all downstream screener and scoring modules

 ---